 And then, I took a toothpick and dipped it into Wilton Royal Blue color and dropped the toothpick into the bowl filled with the white sprinkles.

 I then transferred the sprinkles and the toothpick into a zip lock bag.
-I locked the bag and gave the contents are good shake until the sprinkles have all turned blue.
+I zipped the bag and gave the contents are good shake until the sprinkles have all turned blue.
 In shaking the bag, care must be exercised to not overdo it or else the sprinkles break.

 I then transferred half of the sprinkles out of the zip lock bag.
 This is how the sprinkles looked like.